 Once you are well exposed to different photos, you will begin investing your time in shooting through various scenes.
 At this stage, you would have mastered the camera settings quickly.
 However, composing a photo takes time, as it entirely depends on your artistic vision.
 Therefore, your creative vision develops depending on your practice and patience in mastering the art.

 Step 4: Practice

-To get a hold over composition, you need to click as much as possible.
+To get a hold of composition, you need to click as much as possible.
 For this, you need to visit places of interest and shoot to improve your composition.
-However, even with the absence of a camera, continue training your eye and compose images in your mind.
+However, even with the absence of a camera, continue training your eye and composing images in your mind.
 This way, you can prepare yourself to compose great photographs.